Skip to content

 Career tips

-To be fluent in a language, you should:communicate quickly, smoothly and accurately; know and understand informal speech, slang and regional differences; understand the culture of the country or countries where the language is spoken
+To be fluent in a second language, you should:be able to communicate quickly, smoothly and accurately; know and understand informal speech, slang and regional differences; understand the culture of the country or communities where the language is spoken

 Professional and industry bodies